 As stated above, you can create any kind of website with WordPress.
 It has multiple eCommerce plugins that you can use to set up your full-fledged online store.
 WooCommerce, for instance, is the most powerful and popular eCommerce plugin for WordPress and it rules in its realm.

 WooCommerce has all that you need to create feature-rich eCommerce websites with all sorts of functionalities.
+If you have a WooCommerce store you can easily build an e-commerce app with a tool like AppMySite.
 There are many plugins centred around WooCommerce that can help you achieve almost any kind of eCommerce goal.

 On the other hand, the eco-system of Blogger is not very eCommerce friendly.
 Therefore, if you plan to sell goods and merchandise on your blogging platform, WordPress may be a better fit as compared to Blogger.